Trip Tips: Soaking up wine in California's Napa Valley

-ST. HELENA, California When a pair of wines - a Cabernet Sauvignon and a Chardonnay - from California's Napa Valley won the 1976 Paris Tasting over some of France's most famous wines, the area was home to just a few dozen wineries.
+ST. HELENA, Calif.
+Dec 13 When a pair of wines - a Cabernet Sauvignon and a Chardonnay - from California's Napa Valley won the 1976 Paris Tasting over some of France's most famous wines, the area was home to just a few dozen wineries.

 It may be a booming business, but Napa is still a relaxing destination for those seeking both the luxurious and the laid-back.
 The small towns that dot Highway 29 are charming, the people are kind, the food is outstanding, and the wine, well, the wine is as good as they say.